Our online privacy is something we should all care about – in particular, what information we're revealing about ourselves without knowing it.

 By contrast, a search engine such as DuckDuckGo generates unbiased search results without the added user profiling or tracking.

-Switching to a less commercially driven search engine will certainly help you on the road to anonymity, but visit a few websites and inevitably you'll receive cookies.
+Switching to a less commercially driven search engine will certainly help you on the road to anonymity, but after visiting a few websites you'll inevitably receive some cookies.

 These tiny text files are usually perfectly legitimate ways for websites to record things, such as frequently viewed items, so they'll appear on your next visit.
 But, cookies can easily turn on you…